 With everything going on, sometimes the best option for a vacation is to go on a road trip!
-Whether it’s for a day, a weekend, or even a week, there are tons of cool destinations within driving distance from Atlanta.
-This article will go over the 24 best road trips from Atlanta, Georgia.
-We’ll begin with some of the closer destinations, including Lake Lanier, Callaway Gardens, Athens, and the North Georgia Mountains.
-Nonetheless, we’ll also review the best options for a longer getaway, like Charleston, Destin, or even New Orleans.
-So, whether you’re looking for a day trip to the mountains or a relaxing vacation to the beach, this list should have a great road trip idea for everyone!
+Whether it’s for a day, a weekend getaway, or even a week, there are tons of awesome destinations within driving distance from Atlanta.
+With this in mind, we’ll be listing the 27 best road trips from Atlanta, Georgia.

 Table of Contents